bookmarks

 1. Centralize your saves

 The single biggest improvement is pulling your bookmarks out of individual platform silos and into one place.
 When everything lives together, you stop playing the "which app was it on?" guessing game.
 A tool like Siloe can handle this by importing saves from Reddit, X, TikTok, and other platforms into a single library.
+We compare the options in our guide to the best social bookmark manager for iOS.

 2. Make your saves searchable